 This is operated by the depressing of the controller handle.
-The handle must be kept depressed whilst driving the tram, to prevent the automatic brake application.
+The handle must be kept depressed whilst driwing the tram, to prevent the automatic brake application.

-74. FOOT VALVE, alt breaker to being closen.
+74. FOOT VALVE.

 This is a valve which holds the air pressure obtained from the controller valve.
 Its purpose is to permit motorman to remove his hand from the controller if he desires to do so for any reason, but the foot valve will not hold the air pressure indefinitely.